falcosecurity/falco-website/content/en/docs/rules/exceptions.md

 The `append` attribute is deprecated and it will be removed in Falco `1.0.0`.
 Use the [`override` attribute](/docs/rules/overriding/#overview) instead.
 {{% /pageinfo %}}

-A rule may define fields and comps, but not define values.
-This allows a later rule with "append: true" to add values to an exception (more on that below).
-The exception "cmdline_writer" above has this format:
+A rule may define `fields` and `comps`, but not define `values`.
+This allows a later rule override to add values to an exception (more on that below).
+The exception `cmdline_writer` above has this format:

 ```
    - name: cmdline_writer